 For children who remain at school after lunch, rest time begins at 1:00pm.
 Children may bring their own nap mats to school or use a school nap mat for resting.
 If you use a school nap mat, you must provide linens for the mat.
-If you choose this option, we recommend that you purchase your linens from Susan Morreales, who may be reached at 832-868-7920 or smooreale@gmail.com.
-Susan provides a coordinating nap mat cover, blanket, and storage pillowcase.
 Families are required to take their child's nap linens home on Fridays for laundering.
 If your EC child does not nap and is four years or older, they will rest for a half hour on their mat then be invited to work.
 This additional work time includes extended language, math, science, and geography.